-- Weight and diet.
+Weight and diet.
 Shedding excess pounds takes unnecessary pressure off the veins.
-A low-salt diet can help prevent swelling caused by water retention.
+In addition, a low-salt diet can help prevent swelling caused by water retention.

-- Shoes and clothing.
+Shoes and clothing.
 Avoid high heels.
 Low-heeled shoes work calf muscles more, which is better for the veins.
-Avoid wearing tight clothes around the waist, legs, and groin that can reduce blood flow to the legs.
+Also, avoid wearing tight clothes around the waist, legs, and groin that can reduce blood flow to the legs.

-If varicose veins don’t respond to self-care treatments, or if the condition is more severe, there are medical treatments available.
+If varicose veins don’t respond to self-care treatments or the condition is more severe, medical treatments are available.
 Fortunately, medical treatment usually doesn’t mean a hospital stay or a long, uncomfortable recovery.
 Thanks to less invasive procedures, varicose veins can generally be treated on an outpatient basis.
 Some of the procedures available include:

-- Sclerotherapy.
-A common procedure performed in the doctor’s office that is effective in eliminating most spider veins and some varicose veins.
+Sclerotherapy.
+A common procedure performed in the doctor’s office effective in eliminating most spider veins and some varicose veins.
 The procedure requires no anesthesia.
-A liquid solution is injected directly into the affected vein, which causes the vein to collapse and eventually fade away.
+Instead, a liquid solution is injected directly into the affected vein, which causes the vein to collapse and eventually fade away.
 The treated vein no longer carries blood, and other veins take over.

-- Foam sclerotherapy.
-A foam sclerosant is injected in a blood vessel to close it, which results in the blood rerouting itself through healthy veins, restoring more normal blood flow.
+Foam sclerotherapy.
+A foam sclerosant is injected into a blood vessel to close it, which results in the blood rerouting itself through healthy veins, restoring more normal blood flow.